The importance of waiting well.

 During this time of lockdown it can feel like the goal posts just keep getting moved and we are in a holding pattern where we are waiting for things to go back to normal.
 The day to day routines of our life may seem a little purposeless or hollow.
 Things like waking up at a certain time, exercising, doing laundry or keeping to specific work hours; these tasks can seem pointless.

-These feelings can filter to other areas of our lives.
+Unfortunately, these feelings filter to other areas of our lives.
 Areas such as our quiet time, our prayer life, being intentional in our marriages, in reaching out to others or being intentional in seeking the Lord on our futures and what He has called us to.

-The Lord has really been impressing on my heart that we need to wait well.
+The Lord has really impressed on my heart in this season that we need to wait well.

 Paul has this to say about waiting well: